sffjunkie/astral/src/doc/index.rst

 ~~~~~~~~~~~~~~~

 If you only need a single location that is not in the geocoder then you can
-construct a :class:`~astral.LocationInfo` and fill in the values, either with a
+construct a :class:`~astral.LocationInfo` and fill in the values, either on initialization
-tuple on initialization

 .. code-block::